 CERAMIC AND GLASS ENGINEERING

-Robotics Engineering Camp is an exciting residential summer program for students entering grades 10-12.
+Robotics Engineering Camp is an exciting residential summer program for students entering grades 9-12.
 The program is based on the VEX Robotics System which offers a great platform for learning about areas rich with career opportunities spanning science, technology, engineering and math.
 Beyond science and engineering principles, a VEX Robotics project also encourages teamwork, leadership and problem solving among groups.
 Students experience hands-on learning in small classes, through assembling and programming the VEX Robotics System to perform various functions.
-For dates, costs and registration information, visit www.alfred.edu/summer/camps/robotics.cfm.

-Our Swim Camp is for competitive swimmers entering grades 7-12.
+SWIMMING Our Swim Camp is for competitive swimmers entering grades 7-12.
 This exciting, week-long camp is designed to enhance the technical aspects of stroke, training, and the strategies needed for each camper to compete at the top level of competitive swimming.
 Technical instructions, stretching and dry land training, training principles and stroke development are integral parts of the program.
 Both residential and commuter options are available.
-For dates, costs and registration information, visit www.alfred.edu/summer/camps/swimming.cfm.

-Our English Equestrian Camp, for riders aged 14-17, accommodates hunt seat riding based on the gifts and needs of the participants.
+Our English and Western Equestrian Camps, for riders aged 14-17, accommodate hunt seat and western riding based on the gifts and needs of the participants.
 Instructors work with campers individually to help them define realistic personal goals at the beginning of the week and their lessons are directed toward helping them achieve those goals.
 Campers have lots of fun, refine their skills and have plenty of time to get to know the horses and each other.
 A student show is held at the end of the week to give campers an opportunity to demonstrate the skills they have learned.
-For dates, costs and registration information, visit www.alfred.edu/summer/camps/equestrian.cfm.